-A wi-Fi router is one the most important pieces of tech that’re in any household.
-In India, it is also one the most neglected pieces of tech considering the poor quality of modems that are given by Internet Service Providers in India.
+A wi-Fi router is one of the most important pieces of tech that’s in any household.
+It is also one of the most neglected pieces of tech in India, considering the poor quality of modems that Internet Service Providers give in India.
 The situation is abysmal.
-Even if you manage to get your Wi-Fi modem installed in a rather central position there are multiple elements that come into play.
-Chances are you will suffer from them dreaded “dead zones”, which are essentially internet-less voids or at least, you will face speed bumps.
+Even if you manage to get your Wi-Fi modem installed in a rather central position, multiple elements come into play.
+Chances are you will suffer from the dreaded “dead zones,” which are essentially internet-less voids, or at least, you will face speed bumps.

 1- The best way to fix the Wi-Fi issues is to get a new router.
-Preferably, you should opt for a new dual-band router which supports both 2.4GHz and 5GHz and works on 802.11ac or 802.11n standards.
+Preferably, it would help if you opted for a new dual-band router that supports both 2.4GHz and 5GHz and works on 802.11ac or 802.11n standards.

-2- It’s important that the Wi-Fi channel that your router is using is appropriate.
+2- The Wi-Fi channel that your router is using must be appropriate.
 On Windows PCs, you can use a free tool called inSSIDer to know what channel your router is on.
 On OS X, you can press and hold the “option” key and click on the Wi-Fi preferences menu to figure out which channel your router is operating on.
-To change, the settings you’ll need to go through the model of your router as this depends on the make and model of the router.
+To change, the settings you’ll need to go through the router model as this depends on the make and model of the router.

-3- As we mentioned before, the modem or router is perhaps the most neglected piece of tech in the household.
+3- As we mentioned before, the modem or router is perhaps the most neglected tech piece in the household.
 You may not know it, but even your router keeps getting software updates, but these updates happen manually in most cases.
-To update your router you’ll need to enter its settings interface, which isn’t done often and there will invariably be a firmware update in the waiting for you Web Posting Mart.
+To update your router, you’ll need to enter its settings interface, which isn’t done often, and there will invariably be a firmware update in the waiting for you Web Posting Mart.

-4- Just like the router, there could be a problem with the PC or Mac or they may not be running the latest drivers.
-On OS X El-Capitan, particularly, there are a few Wi-Fi issues which slowdown the speed and reduce the range.
+4- Just like the router, there could be a problem with the PC or Mac, or they may not be running the latest drivers.
+There are a few Wi-Fi issues on OS X El-Capitan that slow down the speed and reduce the range.
 To fix them, you need to delete four files from:

 The five files in question are:

-Before you delete these files, it is advisable that you take a back-up (in case something goes wrong).
-After they are gone, you will notice a marked improvement in Wi-Fi performance.
+Before you delete these files, you should make a backup (in case something goes wrong).
+After they are gone, you will notice a marked improvement in Wi-Fi performance.]

 5- One of the things you can do with your Wi-Fi router is to move it around in a more central location in your house.
-In the case, you have bitten the bullet and bought a separate router, may be, you can purchase a long Ethernet cat-5 cable too so that you can centrally place the router for improved coverage across your house.
+If you have bitten the bullet and bought a separate router, maybe, you can purchase a long Ethernet cat-5 cable too so that you can centrally place the router for improved coverage across your house.

 6- Routers can be upgraded.
 At least their antennas can be.
-Routers which have external antennas can up updated with high-gain antennas and you can position them in the desired direction.
+Routers with external antennas can up updated with high-gain antennas, and you can position them in the desired direction.
 High-Gain antennas can cost anywhere between Rs 3,500- 7,000.
-One can find them at places like Nehru place or online marketplaces like Amazon.in or even AliExpress, which will ship from China.
+One can find them at places like Nehru place or online marketplaces like Amazon. or even AliExpress, which will ship from China.